 Girl Scouts builds girls of courage, confidence, and character, who make the world a better place.

-To be the premier leadership organization for girls – and experts on their growth and development.
+We are the premier leadership development organization for girls, and experts on their growth and development.

 Girl Scout Promise